pavitra29/SRINIVASAN-PAVITRA-webdev/README.md

 1. node server.js
 1. browse to localhost:3000

-Assignment 2:
 # SRINIVASAN-PAVITRA-webdev

-Hosted using Heroku at https://pavitra-srinivasan-webdev.herokuapp.com/assignment/login.html
+Hosted using Heroku at https://pavitra-srinivasan-webdev.herokuapp.com/